ikluft/pelican-events/README.md

 This project was created for the [Portland Linux Kernel Meetup (PDX-LKMU)](https://ikluft.github.io/pdx-lkmu/) site.
 This is a refresh of the 2015 events plugin and includes improvements from Makerspace Esslingen.

-This plugin/module was made to generate iCalendar data for the Linux Kernel meetup in Portland, Oregon and also to be general-use for other groups who find it helpful.
+This plugin/module was made to generate iCalendar data for the Linux Kernel Meetup in Portland, Oregon and also to be general-use for other groups who find it helpful.
 The PDX-LKMU site uses the static site generator Pelican.

 We intended to use the previously-existing "events" plugin to automatically generate iCalendar entries from events with calendar metadata.
 But the events plugin was unmaintained.
 It also didn't generate enough iCalendar properties for our needs, where we need the Portland-area Calagator system to process our iCalendar output.
 Also, the original events plugin was so old it didn't implement the current "namespace plugin" standard for Pelican plugins, namely being a standalone Python module.
 That's what this project was intended to solve - rewrite it as a Python module and bring it up to current plugin standards.